CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Rubric/PublicGoodTechnologyRubric.md

 # Public Good Technology Rubric
 ## A self-assessment for makers of purpose-built tools for civil society

-_This is an initial draft of the Public Good Technology Rubric.
-We will be holding consultations and collecting feedback from stakeholders over the coming months.
-To offer feedback you can fork this document in GitHub, or email comments to [MakerLabs@TechSoup.org](mailto:MakerLabs@TechSoup.org)._
+_We will be holding consultations and collecting feedback from stakeholders over the coming months.
+To offer feedback, you can fork this document in GitHub, or email comments to [MakerLabs@TechSoup.org](mailto:MakerLabs@TechSoup.org)._

 # What is Public Good Technology?